rcuadrat/rcuadrat.github.io/_pages/about.md

   From December of 2020 to May 2021 I worked as Bioinformatics Scientis in the Bioinformatics and Omics Data Science group from the Berlin Institute for Medical Systems Biology (BIMSB) at Max Delbrück Center (MDC).

-  Currently I'm a System Biology Scientist at Eagle Genomics.
+  From 2021 to 2022 I worked at Eagle Genomics as Senior System Biologists and Scientific lead for several projects on the microbiome space.
+Currently I'm a Principal Sciencist at mbiomics, where we are creating a new live bacteria therapeutics.

   Since my bachelor thesis, studying parasite protozoa genomes, I always had a passion for the microbiological world and its relation to human health.